szcompressor/QoZ/README.md

 # QoZ
-If you Would like to test QoZ, please check the sc branch.
+If you Would like to use or test QoZ, please check the sc branch.